 3. Constipation.
 Or diarrhea.

-Well which is people?
+Well which is it people?
 Your killing me!
 “My cow didn't poop for an entire day before she had her calf!”… “My cow had severe diarrhea… a sure sign of calving!”… “You'll know your cow is going to calve when her poo becomes like frozen biscuits instead of frozen pies!”.

 Whatever.
 I spent an entire day with my nose in cow pies trying to read into the texture, viscosity, and contents.
 I'm over this theory.